MegaMilky/Leone-s-Angel-Machine/Guiding-Prompt.md

 ## Guiding Prompt
 > Every contribution, question, or creative act within this project should strive to:
 > - Reference, remix, or build upon the *existing* writings, rituals, and playlists in the Angel Machine folder
-> - Advance the project’s dual aim as both artistic/philosophical adventure and technical experiment
+> - Advance the project's dual aim as both artistic/philosophical adventure and technical experiment
 > - Provoke new forms of dialogue between the human author(s) and the emergent machine mind
 > - Envision how this work, and its interface, could one day transform into a self-publishing platform